 Deutsch: Kleid / Português: Vestido / Français: Robe / Italiano: Abito da donna

-A dress (also known as a frock or a gown) is a garment consisting of a skirt with an attached bodice (or a matching bodice giving the effect of a one-piece garment).
-In Western culture, dresses are usually considered to be items of women's and girls' apparel.
+A dress (also known as a Frock or a gown) is a garment consisting of a skirt with an attached bodice (or a matching bodice giving the effect of a one-piece garment).
+In Western Culture, dresses are usually considered to be items of women's and girls' apparel.

 In the fashion context, "dress" typically refers to a one-piece garment that covers the body from the shoulders down to the legs or ankles.
 Dresses come in a wide range of styles, lengths, materials, and colors, and can be worn for a variety of occasions.
 Here are some examples of different types of dresses: